|Le Bourg||Self Catering||Sunday||3||7||2|

 There are two bicycles, available on request.

-The house does not have wifi, but data roaming, and hot-spots work well and allow most devices to connect for £1 a day.
+The house does not have wifi, but data roaming and hot-spots work well and allow most devices to connect for around £1 a day.

 There is a flat-screen tv, with Freeview channels, and a good selection of dvds.
-There is a stereo in the living room and one in the main bedroom (audio-cassettes only).
+There is a stereo in the living room.

 St. Amans has plenty of open spaces for playing football!

 Leading out from the kitchen and laundry room is a private, walled courtyard garden.
 In summer it gets the sun for most of the day and its seclusion means that you can sunbathe without being overlooked.
 If you fill the bird-feeder, and put bread out on the walls, you will have a constant stream of pretty birds visiting, including a very tame pair of turtle doves.

 The grass is artificial, but you would not know unless we told you!
 Because of that, please do not stub cigarettes out on it!

 There is ample parking outside the house.

 The house is not suitable for wheelchairs, and we are not sure it is suitable for tiny children, as the staircase from the kitchen upstairs to the living room and bedrooms is stone, and open to the room, so without a handrail.

 The kitchen does have a low beam running across it, so anyone over 173cm will need to duck occasionally!
 The door from the laundry room to the kitchen is also very low.
 Neither of these has ever been a problem.